 Find a way to normalize mathematics.
 Let your child view it as an essential subject, just like the rest.
 Avoid saying negative things about the topic or criticizing their performance.
 Instead, try to make math a part of life.
 For example, let them calculate their school budget and other essentials in the house.
 You can also identify and solve some math problems with your child but in an informal and non-threatening manner.
 Middle school students may seem arrogant and too independent, but they need love and care more than ever.

 IV.
 BE PATIENT

 When you are alerted that your child is struggling with math, it is more likely that you will want to fix things fast.
 You may also be tempted to confront your child for poor performance.
 Nevertheless, too much rush or authority can put things off balance and worsen the situation.
 Instead, take your time as a parent to understand what could be challenging your child before determining the best solution.
 Patience and taking things slow facilitate more knowledge, enhancing your chance to improve your child’s confidence.

 Middle school is the learning level where students develop either love or hate for different subjects.
-If they cannot build a solid conceptual understanding of math concepts, they are bound to struggle with the subject for the rest of their lives.
-As such, helping your middle school child build confidence in math improves their performances and prepares them for future success and growth.
+If they cannot build a solid conceptual understanding of math concepts, they will struggle with the subject for the rest of their lives.
+As such, helping your middle school child build confidence in math improves their performance and prepares them for future success and growth.